Could you post the example you want to import into fuzzylite?

 In fuzzylite, the only difference from the standard FCL is that the accumulation method is defined within the Defuzzify block, whereas the standard FCL defines it within the RuleBlock.
 Such a difference is intentional and corresponds to the design of fuzzylite, which I could argue provides a better design.
 In addition, multiline comments (e.g.

 As for .Net, I have not replied because I have no information about it.
 I hope someone else has managed to make it work and be kind enough to share the information.

-- This reply was modified 2 years, 11 months ago by Juan Rada-Vilela.
+- This reply was modified 9 years, 6 months ago by Juan Rada-Vilela (admin).